Sinterklaas for expats: all the Dutch you need to make it through the holiday season

 The most common way of celebrating Sinterklaas for adults is with a surprise (pronounced in proper Dunglish: suprieseh).
 This is preferably a handmade creative work of art in which an actual gift is hidden.

-In the month before pakjesavond, all individuals participating in the celebration pick straws to sort out who’s surprising who.
+In the month before pakjesavond, everyone participating in the celebration pick straws to sort out who’s surprising who.

 Then they buy a gift for the person they picked — but it has to be cheap!
 In typical Dutch style, gifts must be bought within a cadeaulimiet (present limit).
 The crafted gift has to be accompanied by a poem, called a “sinterklaasgedicht” about the person the surprise is intended for.